Private SLAS Client Use Cases

 channel_id. - Optional query parameter:

 usid.
-If you already have a Unique Shopper Identifier (USID) for the guest user, you can pass it in.
-Otherwise, a USID is for you by SLAS. - Best practice: reuse the USID for a shopper from the previous guest login so that you can tie that user to all the previous login attempts and enable personalization.
+If you already have a Unique Shopper Identifier (USID) for the guest user, pass it in.
+Otherwise, SLAS creates a USID for you. - Best practice: reuse the USID for a shopper from the previous guest login to tie that user to all the previous login attempts and enable personalization.

 - The request must include an authorization header that contains a Base64 encoded version of the following string: